 4. György Ligeti

-Leopold I served as the Holy Roman Emperor, King of Hungary, Croatia, and Bohemia from 1658 to 1705.
+Our next composer, Leopold I, was born in 1960 in Vienna, Austria, and he served as the Holy Roman Emperor, King of Hungary, Croatia, and Bohemia from 1658 to 1705.

 He continued in his father’s footsteps and welcomed famous musicians and composers to play in his courts, including Antonio Bertali, Johann Fux, and Giovanni Bononcini.